douglasgreen/pagemaker/dev/doc/exceptions.md

 * **Failure to Execute Essential Tasks:** If a crucial task fails (e.g., a database query not executing or an inability to write to a file), an exception should be thrown.
 * **Unexpected States:** If your PHP application ends up in an unexpected condition, such as when a variable isn't of the anticipated type or value, or if a class property gets accessed before being set, it's wise to throw an exception.

+### When should a function log an error in PHP?

+The problem with exceptions is that they are intrusive.
+They stop the program and unwind the stack.

+If debugging information is required but the error is not considered to be severe, another option is to log the error rather than throwing the exception.
+This can be done with the `error_log()` function.

 ### When should a function in PHP return null?

 A function might opt to return null in some circumstances: